 Winning the battle against breast cancer is a time of celebration, but many women face a new challenge.
-Mastectomy removes the cancerous tissue, but also diminishes a woman’s self-esteem.
+Mastectomy removes the cancerous tissue, but also reduces a woman’s self-esteem.
 If you are a breast cancer survivor in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach, Atlantic Beach and surrounding areas of Florida, contact us to schedule a private, complimentary aesthetic consultation with Board Certified Plastic Surgeon Dr. John Obi, to learn more about breast reconstruction.

 *Individual results are not guaranteed and may vary from person to person.
 Images may contain models.